 The most common vascular headache is a migraine, a recurrent throbbing headache that characteristically affects one side of the head and is often accompanied by nausea and disturbed vision.
 Migraines affect around 15% of the population and can typically start presenting from childhood.
 Migraines can last between 4-72hrs and often sleep and/or medication is the best remedy.
 The underlying cause of migraines is still not understood, but a genetic component is often a strong link for many sufferers, as are environmental triggers including food and weather.
 There is also a possible link between migraines and hormones, especially in women but again this is not well understood.

 Cervicogenic headaches affect the majority of headache sufferers, and are often the result of referred pain from surrounding muscles, tendons, fascia or nerves.
-The majority of headaches I have present in my clinic are due to referral pain from active trigger points.
-I get quite excited upon discovering this as I know that myotherapy is going to work wonders for them in eliminating their headaches and neck pain.
+The majority of headaches that present in my clinic are due to referral pain from active trigger points (muscle knots).
+I get quite excited upon discovering this as I know that myotherapy is going to work wonders in eliminating their headache and neck pain.